-When a new licensee has no actual distance, it is required to use South Dakota's average distance table, and register and pay apportioned license fees to all member jurisdictions.
-When the fleet is renewed the following year, actual distance is reported and apportioned license fees are only collected for those jurisdictions where actual distance was accrued.
+When a new licensee has no actual distance, it is required to use South Dakota's Average Per Vehicle Distance Chart and register and pay apportioned license fees to all member jurisdictions.
+When the fleet is renewed the following year, actual distance is reported, and apportioned license fees are only collected for those jurisdictions where actual distance was accrued.
 The cab card will always display all jurisdictions.